Parrottrek Journal 2007

 and are amazing to watch.
 When you first look at the branches of the trees

-you think they have the oddest color of leaves, but then you realize that they
+you think they have the oddest color of leaves, but then you realize that the

-closed up and sleeping in groups.
-When the wind begins to blow, all the
+butterflies are all closed up and sleeping in groups.
+When the wind begins to

-butterflies flutter and their wings open a bit, which makes for some beautiful
+blow, all the butterflies flutter and their wings open a bit, which makes for

-pictures.
-After we walked all through the fields of butterflies we finished off our
+some beautiful pictures.
+After we walked through the fields of butterflies we

-padding for Cody to hold onto so hopefully this bike will last many years.
-As
+hold onto, so hopefully this one will last for many years to come.
+As the sun

-the sun began to set we headed home as watched it disappear behind the
+began to set we headed home and watched it disappear behind the ocean as

-ocean as a flock of Pelican's bathed in the pond near our campsite.
-We have
+a flock of pelicans bathed in the pond near our campsite.
+We have once again

-once again set up our inflatable jacuzzi outside the house and have it warm
+set up our inflatable jacuzzi outside the house and have it warm and ready to

 November 16th - 19th - Emma Wood State Beach, Ventura, California -